wojciechsierota/Agro-Manager-MVP/README.md

 ---

-## Project Management
+### Jira – Project Management

-Project scope and progress were managed using Jira (Kanban board) — including epics, user stories, and acceptance criteria.
+Project scope, requirements, and progress were managed using a Jira Kanban board.
+The board is organized into 4 epics covering the core features of the application (Field Management, AI Advisor, Financial Reporting, Data Export), with each epic broken down into user stories written in the standard format:
+*"As a [role], I want [goal], so that [benefit]"*.

+Selected stories also include acceptance criteria to clearly define when a task is considered done.
+The board reflects the actual development flow of the project, from backlog to completion.
 ---

 ##  Getting Started